Dear parents and families,

 - There is a $20 fee for all replacement ID cards, which will be assessed to the student's bill in Student Accounts.

-- Note: Students will need a photo ID to pick up their card.
+- Students will need a photo ID to pick up their card.
 Acceptable forms of ID include: driver’s license, passport, high school or other university photo ID.

-Official expedited electronic transcripts now available
+Official expedited electronic transcripts are available

-Parents: Facebook just for you!
+Parents: Follow us on social media, just for you!